Robert Roberts (cardiologist): Career

-In 2014, he discovered the first gene for heart attacks (9p21).
-Dr. Roberts subsequently identified over 200 other genetic factors for increased risk of heart disease in addition to the already commonly associated environmental factors such as cholesterol and smoking which paved the way for predictive genetic testing for heart disease in men and women at any age (not just when symptomatic).
-He is currently evaluating the test in males and females, 40 – 60 years of age.

-His current research as CEO of RDS Inc. focuses on developing a genetic test on a microchip for heart disease that scans an individual's genome for a large number of genetic risk factors associated with heart disease.
-An individual's polygenic risk score is calculated to identify those with an increased risk of heart attacks, in whom primary prevention can be initiated.

 He served as co-editor of Hurst's The Heart for 25 years, which is the leading practitioner textbook for cardiologists while also being a member of numerous editorial boards for several journals including the current Editor-in-Chief of Current Opinion in Cardiology.
 For his research contributions, he has received many awards including the Distinguished Scientist of American College of Cardiology and election to the Academy of Scientists of the Royal Society of Canada.
 As of January 1, 2021, he has over 46,000 citations and a h-index of 105 on Google Scholar.